The Ukrainian Evacuees Support Program

 AAISA's "Employment Compass Project: Curated resources for displaced Ukrainian job readiness" is an innovative project aimed at bolstering the integration of displaced Ukrainians in Alberta by emphasizing the enhancement and networking of existing employment programs, opportunities, and support systems within the sector.
 Central to this initiative is the creation of a dynamic network that connects various employment resources, ensuring that both traditional and non-traditional settlement agencies are well-equipped to meet the diverse needs of Ukrainians.

 This network will facilitate the sharing of information and best practices, thereby strengthening the capacity of agencies, especially in non-traditional regions, to provide tailored and effective support.
-The project focuses on harnessing the potential of existing services and filling gaps in service delivery, ensuring that displaced Ukrainians in all regions of Alberta have access to the necessary tools and opportunities for successful integration into the local labor market and community.
+The project focuses on harnessing the potential of existing services and filling gaps in service delivery, ensuring that displaced Ukrainians in all regions of Alberta have access to the necessary tools and opportunities for successful integration into the local labour market and community.

 English for the Workplace